samuko-things/mobo_bot/MOBO_BOT_SIM_README.md

   ```
   then drive the robot around with teleop

-- to tryout the 2D navigation with simulation (using the existing world and map):
+- to try the 2D navigation with simulation (using the existing world and map):
   ```shell
   source ~/<ros_ws>/install/setup.bash
   ros2 launch mobo_bot_sim nav_bringup.launch.py